mcritz/VaporUploads/README.markdown

 ## HTTP Streaming

-You can also upload files on a `POST` and *stream* the incoming bytes for handling as seen in [routes.swift:18](https://github.com/mcritz/VaporUploads/blob/68d53018f56f0355995a9de20a610a38a57fdec2/Sources/App/routes.swift#L18) and [StreamController.swift:24](https://github.com/mcritz/VaporUploads/blob/68d53018f56f0355995a9de20a610a38a57fdec2/Sources/App/Controllers/StreamController.swift#L24)
+You can also upload files on a `POST` and *stream* the incoming bytes for handling as seen in [routes.swift:18](https://github.com/mcritz/VaporUploads/blob/68d53018f56f0355995a9de20a610a38a57fdec2/Sources/App/routes.swift#L18) and [StreamController.swift:39](https://github.com/mcritz/VaporUploads/blob/68d53018f56f0355995a9de20a610a38a57fdec2/Sources/App/Controllers/StreamController.swift#L39)

-This is a bit trickier.
-You’ll need to understand:

-- Promises
-- Futures
-- NIO’s file handling types: `NonBlockingFileIO` and `NIOFileHandle`

-These aren’t extremely difficult concepts, but if its new domain expertise for you then you’ll have the personal benefit of learning something new.
+This uses Vapor’s `Request.Body` as an `AsyncSequence`.

 The technical benefit is that the inbound bytes are handled and released from memory, keeping memory usage extremely low: KB instead of MB/GB.
 You can support many concurrent connections.
 You can stream very large files.